 Atterberg Limits - Soil Moisture Test

-Ever wonder what happens in a soil test lab after a site survey for building and/or road construction..?
-Following are some of the steps involved in a soil moisture content test which is also called Atterberg limits in your civil engineering class.
+Ever wonder what happens in a soil test lab after a site survey for building and/or road construction?
+The following are some of the steps involved in a soil moisture content test, which is also called the Atterberg limits in your civil engineering class.

-1. Clay from soil sample is mixed with water in proportions up to 425 microns.
+Clay from the soil sample is mixed with water in proportions up to 425 microns.

-4. An equipment called the Cassagrand Apparatus is used to record number of blows.
+A piece of equipment called the Cassagrand Apparatus is used to record several blows.
 This measurement will eventually be used to measure soil moisture content using some basic math.

-5. Record blows and test tube number in Atterberg Limits Table
+5. Record blows and test tube number in the Atterberg Limits Table

 6. Take an Empty test vessel.
-Measure the weigh of this empty vessel on the scale and record it.
+Measure the weight of this empty vessel on the scale and record it.

-7. Scrape out a soil sample and pour it in the test vessel.
+7. Scrape out a soil sample and pour it into the test vessel.
 Weigh this sample of soil on a scale.

 8. Bake this sample in the oven at 110 degrees.
 Wait for 4 hours for this sample to turn dry before removing it from the oven.